Dalton-V/pokemonautomation.github.io/docs/Programs/PokemonLZA/ShinyHunt-CafeReset.md

-# Shiny Hunt - Cafe Reset
+# Shiny Hunt - Cafe Reset (In Beta, Not Released Yet)

 See also: [Shiny Hunting Recommendations](ShinyHuntRecommendations.md)